zeljkoobrenovic/sokrates-website/blog-src/_posts/2020-04-18-file-history-analysis.markdown

 ![](assets/images/sokrates/history-report-example-1.png)

-***Figure 4:** A fragment of a Sokrates file change history report, displaying the distribution of recorded file updates (in days in which an upate has been made, multipple updates on one day count as only one).*
+***Figure 4:** A fragment of a Sokrates file change history report, displaying the distribution of recorded file updates (in days with at least one update, multiple updates on one day count as one).*

 **The Sokrates' file age analysis** looks when the file creation date, assuming that the oldest date of the file update is its creation date.
-Sokrates groups files in the following five categories according to their age: files less than a month old, files one to three months old, files three to six months old, files six to 12 months old, and files more than a year old.
+Sokrates groups files in the following five categories according to their age: less than a month old, one to three months old, three to six months old, six to 12 months old, and more than a year old.

 ![](assets/images/sokrates/history-report-example-2.png)

-***Figure 5:** A fragment of a Sokrates file change history report, displaying the distribution of file ages (based on the dates of first update).*
+***Figure 5:** A fragment of a Sokrates file change history report, displaying the distribution of file ages (based on the dates of the first update).*

-**The Sokrates' file changes frequency analysis** looks at the latest date at which the file has been changed.
+**The Sokrates' file changes frequency analysis** looks at the latest date fo file change.
 Sokrates groups files in the following five categories according to the recency of their changes: files changes in the past month, files changes one to three months ago, files changed three to six months ago, files changed six to 12 months ago, and files changed more than a year ago.

 ![](assets/images/sokrates/history-report-example-3.png)